Tips on raising a

 squirt gun will get your puppy to behave.

 Teach your puppy to retrieve a tennis ball or other toy.
-10 minutes of tennis ball retrieving in the evening will help keep your Cocker in good shape, and requires a lot less or your energy than taking the dog for a walk.
+10 minutes of tennis ball retrieving in the evening will help keep your Cocker in good shape, and requires a lot less of your energy than taking the dog for a walk.
 (While the dog runs his tail off retrieving stuff, yours can be firmly planted in a chair.)
 If your dog is not a natural tennis ball chaser, it is a skill that can be taught.
 Start by tossing your dog's favorite toy a few feet away.
 Once you get your dog interested in retrieving it, gradually increase the distance that you throw it.
-Once the dog gets the hang of the game, she'll retrieve just about anything you toss.
+Once the dog gets the hang of the game, it will retrieve just about anything you toss.

 Take your dog for long walks.
 The more exercise you give the dog, the more he will sleep the rest of the day.
 A bored dog with lots of excess energy and nothing to do will chew things and misbehave.
 A dog who is constantly exhausted from playing ball and going for walks will sleep, not misbehave.